JackMechem/vachegowanus/README.md

 This repository holds the tools nessasary to build vachegowanus for all platform supporting create-react-app.
 The goal for this project is to complete the task of presenting the images as efficiently as possible.

+##### Notes

+This project is filled with obsolete componets, I am aware of this and will clean up the project eventually.

 ## Install the prerequisites

 you will need `node.js`, `npm`, and `create-react-app` installed for this project to build properly.